Shivaram2525/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 18.09.2024

 ## AIM
-To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Book database using Object Relational Mapping(ORM).

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS